Cost of Living

 Purchasing Manager's Index

-Missouri’s Purchasing Managers’ Index (PMI) for January was 62.5, decreasing 4.7 points from December, according to the monthly Mid-America Business Conditions Survey, conducted by Creighton University, Omaha, NE.
+Missouri’s Purchasing Managers’ Index (PMI) for November was 46.1, increasing 8.6 points from November indicating an contracting economy, according to the monthly Mid-America Business Conditions Survey, conducted by Creighton University, Omaha, NE.

 Current Employment Situation Releases